-A couple years ago I was lucky enough to receive a scholarship to attend the Digital Wine Communications Conference in La Rioja, Spain.
-There I met fellow expat and winelover Benjamin Spencer with the Etna Wine School in Mount Etna, Sicily.
-On that trip I developed a fascination with the Etna wine region, specifically how the soil shapes the wine.
+A couple years ago I met Etna wine expert Benjamin Spencer of the Etna Wine School in Mount Etna, Sicily where I developed a fascination with the Etna wine region, specifically how the soil shapes the wine.
 You see, Mount Etna is a live volcano that regularly rains lava and minerals down on the vineyards.

-In Spain, Ben did a presentation that focused solely on the soil.
+On our first meeting, Ben did a presentation that focused solely on Etna’s soil.
 I was hooked because I actually understood what he was saying.
-(Amazing for me as I tend to be a bit geologically-illiterate.)
+(Amazing for me as I tend to be a bit geologically illiterate.)
 Ben was kind enough to let me interview him to learn more about the wines — and of course the soil — of the region.

 Meet Benjamin Spencer and the Etna Wine School